-Cancer Sun, Pisces Moon: The Sea-Farer and the Far-Seer, The Psychic Space Satellite and the Blind Woman Who Saw All, a Sailboat from the Spirit Realm and the Seance at Sea
+Cancer Sun, Pisces Moon: The Sea-Farer and the Far-Seer, The Psychic Space Satellite and the Blind Woman Who Saw All, the Sailboat from the Spirit Realm and the Seance at Sea (“Don’t you know I hear the secrets that you keep when you’re talking in your sleep?”)

 The combination of seashore dwelling crab (Cancer Sun) and the ocean going fish (Pisces Moon) make for a Sun/Moon pairing uniquely attuned to both the actual ocean and the oceanic realms of emotion.
 In his book Heaven Knows What astrologer Grant Lewi describes this pairing in distinctly sea-faring terms: